oCesaum/simple-kanban-drag-and-drop/README.md

     - [x] make array of tasks, new array must contain columns with column name, color, id and an object with the respective column tasks
   - [ ] enable change columns name
   - [ ] enable task color change
+  - [ ] fix drag and drop
     - [ ] on handle move task, add the task to exactily position of array